off-border/qt-office-templater/README.md

 The swig.js and quazip based office documents templating engine for QT(4-5).
 In current version it supports an ODT files only.
 But some DOCX basic support will come soon (without subtemplates inclusion, I think)

-All you need to prepare template is just to create document in KWriter (LibreOffice Writer, MS Word, etc) with all needed template tags and variables and save it as an ODT file.
+All you need to prepare template is just to create a document in KWriter (LibreOffice Writer, MS Word, etc) with all needed template tags and variables and save it as an ODT file.

 The code uses quazip.
 So you should link it with your QT project first.
 See 'example' folder.